 Amarah graduated from Princeton University in 1998 and New York University School of Law in 2004, and returned to NYU Law in 2012 to serve as co-faculty of its Business Law and Transactions Clinic, supervising the work of third-year law students providing pro bono legal services to tax-exempt organizations.
 She is a member of the New York City Bar Association’s Nonprofit Organizations Committee and is admitted to practice in New York.

-Dennis is the Partner-in-Charge of Grant Thornton’s National Not-for-Profit & Higher Education Audit Practices.
-Prior to joining Grant Thornton LLP in May of 2002, Dennis was previously part of Andersen LLP's Metro New York Not-For-Profit Practice.
+Dennis is the National Managing Partner of Grant Thornton’s Not-for-Profit & Higher Education Practices.
+Prior to joining Grant Thornton LLP in May of 2002, Dennis was previously part of Arthur Andersen LLP’s Metro New York Not-For-Profit Practice.